syncfusion-content/java-file-format-docs/java-file-formats/word-library/getting-started.md

 {% endtabs %}

-The following code example shows how to bind the image from file system during Mail merge process by using MergeImageFieldEventHandler.
+The following code example shows how to bind an image from the file system during the Mail merge process by using the `MergeImageFieldEventHandler`.

 {% tabs %}